nutchanonj/nutchanonj.github.io/pages/6_jpeg_compression/6_jpeg_compression.md

 ![original vs DCT](original_vs_dct.png)

-*The left 8x8 blocks are from the original image, where the right 8x8 blocks are the dct of that corresponding blocks*
+*The left 8x8 blocks are from the original image, where the right 8x8 blocks are the DCT of those corresponding blocks.*

 Then, it's time for quantization.
-The quantization table and its relation to quality is gratefully brought from [seanwu1105's prototype-jpeg repository](https://github.com/seanwu1105/prototype-jpeg/).
+The quantization table and its relation to quality are gratefully brought from [seanwu1105's prototype-jpeg repository](https://github.com/seanwu1105/prototype-jpeg/).
 Hat off to him!

 ```python
 # %% Quantization.